jcooper036/garrycoin/doc/README.md

-Garrycoin Core
+garrycoin Core
 =============

 Setup
 ---------------------
-Garrycoin Core is the original Garrycoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Garrycoin transactions, which requires approximately 22 gigabytes of disk space.
-Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+garrycoin Core is the original garrycoin client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of garrycoin transactions (which is currently more than 7 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Garrycoin Core, visit [garrycoin.org](https://garrycoin.org/).
+To download garrycoin Core, visit [faithco.in](http://faithco.in).

 Running
 ---------------------
-The following are some helpful notes on how to run Garrycoin Core on your native platform.
+The following are some helpful notes on how to run garrycoin on your native platform.

 ### Unix